Seddryck/Expressif/docs/_docs/text-functions.md

 Returns the count of non-overlapping occurrences of a substring, defined as a parameter, in the argument value.

 ###### Parameter
-* substring: The substring to count in the argument value
+* substring: The substring to count in the argument value.

 ##### empty-to-null
 ###### Overview